 Travis led me to a gray door with a sign reading, “Authorized Personnel Only.”
 He handed me a key and said, “Do the honors.”

 A couple of clockwise twists and the door’s locks seized to be a problem.
-A long and wide hallway shrouded by darkness greeted me on entrance.
+A long and wide hallway shrouded by darkness greeted me upon my entrance.
 Travis urged me in, following closely behind and flicking up a light switch on the wall.
 The hallway lit up like a kid’s face upon meeting his favorite character for the first time, giving me a clear image of what was found at the end: a blue door reading “Security” with two large glass windows on either side of it.
 The hallway itself was covered by large boxes which I assumed contained equipment.

 Travis walked ahead and led me to the door.
 He handed me another key and said, “Again, do the honors.”

 I smirked at him and unlocked the door, making my way into the spacious office and analyzing the surroundings.
 It consisted of 4 large desks, each with a ton of screens on the tall wall above it.
 The first desk’s screens showed the main entrance as well as the park’s famous Main Street USA area.
 Cameras were placed in many different spots (including inside the shops and restaurants) to give me a full idea of what was going on.
 The screens on the second desk showed a larger amount of security cameras placed all over the park within Adventureland, Discoveryland, Frontierland, Fantasyland, New Orleans Square, Critter Country, and Mickey’s Toontown.
-The photo spots, the shops, the restaurants… every nook and cranny in these areas was now under my surveillance.
+The photo spots, the shops, the restaurants… every nook and cranny in these areas were now under my surveillance.
 The third and final desk’s cameras were placed… inside the rides.
 Yeah.
 Each of them showed me the darkened, lifeless nighttime insides of these beloved attractions.
 All of a sudden, Splash Mountain was no longer a jolly ride through Br-er Rabbit’s world.
 It was a dark cave of chilling silence filled with dead-eyed animatronic characters staring in different directions.
 The first areas in Pirates of the Caribbean went from dark, eerie, skeleton-infested caves to… dark, eerie, skeleton-infested caves.
 Idiot.

 “What do you think?”
 Travis asked, roughly patting my back.
 “Beautiful isn’t it?”